pguillory/luajit-libuv/doc/system.md

 ### system.hrtime()

-Returns a high-resolution time in nanoseconds.
+Returns a high-resolution time in seconds.
 It is useful for measuring intervals but not for determining the current clock time.

 ### system.loadavg()